opengisch/QField-docs/documentation/how-to/digitize.en.md

 ## Snap to Common Angle

-The Snap to Common Angle feature enhances the precision and efficiency of digitizing geometries by allowing users to snap to predefined common angles.
-This functionality is similar to the advanced digitizing tool in QGIS and offers angles of 10°, 15°, 30°, 45°, and 90° for snapping.
+The Snap to Common Angle feature enhances the precision and efficiency of digitizing geometries by allowing users to snap to predefined common angles: 10°, 15°, 30°, 45°, and 90°.
+This functionality is similar to the advanced digitizing tool in QGIS.

 ### Key Features